Erasmus+

 The ATHENS network is made up of a total of 15 European higher education institutions (one per country).
 The UPM is the Spanish university in the network.
 Within the framework of the ATHENS programme, the participating universities organize week-long courses (twice a year: March and November) in which students from all the network universities participate.

-ATHENS courses consist of 30 hours (classes, laboratory, technical visits, practice, etc.) distributed in a week of classes.
+ATHENS offers 30-hour courses (classes, laboratory, technical visits, practice, etc.) over a week.
 The subject of the course is chosen by the teacher, as are the (general or specialized) difficulty level, the language in which the course is taught (preferably English), the timetable and the prerequisites for participation by students.
 Courses can be taught by one or more teachers.

 For more information: http://athensnetwork.eu/